ooobread/introml/sequence.md

 Below is the sequence of topics used in the class.
 Of course, students not enrolled in the class are free to browse in any order they wish.
-Right now, we have very little material.
+Right now, several units are empty.
 But, more will be added over the course of the class.

-Ultimately, each topic will have a **demo** where the concepts are illustrated.
+Ultimately, most topics will have a **demo** where the concepts are illustrated.
 The demos are covered in the class lectures.
 After the lectures, the students complete a similar exercise on a new dataset in the **lab** at home.
+Some demos have a component that is done in class.
-Note the demos do not generally cover all topics, since some concepts are left for the students to figure out for themselves in the labs.
+The demos do not generally cover all topics, since some concepts are left for the students to figure out for themselves in the labs.
 Also, as you will observe, the labs are just empty skeletons with `TODO` markers that the students fill in.
+In addition to the lab, most units will have a **homework** which focuses on more analytic problems.
+Students will be provided the full solutions to the homeworks and labs in class as well as the lecture notes.
-Students will be provided the full solutions in class.
-If you are an instructor and wish copies of the solutions for yourself, please contact Sundeep Rangan at <srangan@nyu.edu>.
+If you are an instructor
+and wish copies of the solutions for yourself, please contact Sundeep Rangan at <srangan@nyu.edu>.

 * [Setting up python, jupyter and github](./Basics/setup.md)
     * [Set up a local machine](./Basics/setup.md)